Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 149.  ### Question149
-Who can tell the Developers what to work on
+Who can tell the Developers what to work on?

-- [x] The Product Owner
+- [x] The Product Owner.
-- [ ] The COO, CEO and CTO
+- [ ] The COO, CEO and CTO.
-- [ ] The Project Manager
+- [ ] The Project Manager.
-- [ ] The Scrum Master
+- [ ] The Scrum Master.

 _[⬆ Back to Top](#table-of-contents)_